algorithmica-org/algorithmica/content/english/hpc/data-structures/b-tree.md

 I apologize to everyone else, but this is sort of your fault for not using a public benchmark.

 ![](../img/btree-absl.svg)

+Interestingly, B− tree wins over `absl::btree` even when it only stores one key: it takes around 5ns to figure out branch prediction, while B− tree is branchless.

 I don't know (yet) why insertions are *that* slow.
 My guess is that it has something to do with data dependencies between queries.